Enough (film): Home media

-Sony Pictures Home Entertainment released the DVD of Enough on October 8, 2002, in Dolby Digital English and French languages, as well as subtitles.
+Columbia TriStar Home Entertainment released Enough on DVD on October 8, 2002.
+This release came with the film in widescreen 2.40:1 and fullscreen 1.33:1, as well as the film's theatrical trailer and the music video for "Alive", performed by Lopez for the film's soundtrack.
 A VHS edition was released on March 4, 2003.
-A special widescreen edition containing an aspect ratio of 2.40:1 was released on September 16, 2003; it also included Spanish language options.
-It has a range of extras which includes three deleted scenes: "Strip Joint Break In", "Enough Is Enough" and "Krav Maga: Contact Combat".
-Lopez's music video for the song's soundtrack "Alive" is also included.
+A special edition DVD was released on September 16, 2003.
+It comes with a range of extras which includes three deleted scenes: "Strip Joint Break In", "Enough Is Enough" and "Krav Maga: Contact Combat", as well as featurettes that detail the making of the film.
+The previous DVD's extras were also included.

 During a "making-of" documentary for the film entitled "Max on the Set: Enough" Lopez stated she was attracted to Enough because it was "like a female Rocky".
-Cynthia Fuchs from PopMatters wrote an in-depth review of the special edition DVD release, and said: "Just why this film needs a second DVD release is unclear, except for the apparent diktat that there is no such thing as enough or even too much J-Lo".
+Cynthia Fuchs from PopMatters wrote an in-depth review of the special edition DVD release and said: "Just why this film needs a second DVD release is unclear, except for the apparent diktat that there is no such thing as enough or even too much J-Lo".